-The ADAAA and 504 of the Rehabilitation Act and this policy apply to the operations of our CDJFS as well as to federal and state programs we operate, although specific requirements may vary from program to program.
+The ADAAA and 504 of the Rehabilitation Act and this policy apply to the operations of our CDJFS/OMJ as well as to federal and state programs we administer, although specific requirements may vary from program to program.
 The ADAAA and 504 of the Rehabilitation Act and this policy apply to many of our programs, including, but not limited to Ohio Works First (OWF) and the Supplemental Nutrition Assistance Program (SNAP).
-This policy will be provided to all our contractors and subcontractors who are required to be in compliance with the ADAAA and 504.
-A copy of this plan will be provided to all of the our current contractors or upon the formation of the contract.
+This policy will be provided to all our contractors and subcontractors who are also required to follow the ADAAA and 504.
+A copy of this plan will be provided to all of the current contractors or upon the formation of the contract.